druidmentalized/PPYTutorials/README.md

 ## 📁 Structure
 Each `Lab<number>/` folder contains individual Python scripts solving a set of programming exercises.

-Example:
-- `Lab1/` – Basic Python syntax, variables, input/output, and simple operations.
+- `Lab1/` – First tutorial tasks
-- `Lab2/` – Control structures, loops, conditional logic, and data types.
+- `Lab2/` – Second tutorial tasks.
-- `Lab3/` – Functions, recursion, tuples, lists, string operations, and more.
+- `Lab3/` – Third tutorial tasks.
-- ...
+- And so on...

 ---